Turf1013/PPC_AutoTool/inf/README.md

-Gargoyle
+inf
 =================================================
-Gargoyle is a tool for auto generato HDL code for multi-cycle pipeline.
+inf is a tool to implement a pipeline microprocessor with any stage in HDL.

 Included
 ------------------------------------------------
++xlrd
++xlwt

 Important links
 =================================================